Conducting Ethics and Compliance Investigations Guidebook

 - Not repeating anything discussed during the course of interviews or the investigation

-- It is imperative that investigators protect the integrity of the Hotline by following the aforementioned principles.
+- Protecting the integrity of the Hotline by following the aforementioned principles.
 USA employees need to know the Hotline is a safe way to report misconduct, free from any perception of retaliation.

 - Consider the need for recruiting others to assist with the investigation, as Co-Investigator, Subject Matter Expert, Interviewer, or possibly someone with necessary skills such as an IS application system administrator or Internal Audit staff member.

 - Determine whether a subject’s supervisor should be notified.
 You may or may not need the assistance of the supervisor in the course of the investigation, yet may need to notify them in the event there are reasonable steps the supervisor should take to keep their staff and others safe, and safeguard data and material.
 Any action taken by a supervisor should be in coordination with the investigator.

 - Consider all aspects of the allegation(s), and formulate a plan for how to proceed with the investigation.
 Consider any potential conflicts, and how to avoid them.

 - Proceed with the investigation in an unbiased, objective, and open-minded perspective; be sure to record your findings based on facts rather than opinions, and derive your conclusions in the same manner.

 - Document all steps taken, interviews and conversations.

 - Consideration of potential disciplinary steps should be left to the discretion of H.R.
 Dept and the alleged subject’s supervisor, upon their review of your investigative findings.